High order moment model for polydisperse evaporating sprays towards interfacial geometry: Geometrical high order moment model

 \subsection{The governing moment equation}

 In this section, we derive from the kinetic equation \eqref{W-B-dimensionless} a high order fractional moment model.
-This model gives the evolution of the mean geometrical interfacial variables due to transport, evaporation and drag force.
+This model gives the evolution of the mean geometrical interfacial variables due to transport, evaporation and drag force and reads:

-where $-\KEvap\ns(t,\xv,\size=0)$ represents the pointwise disappearance flux, and the moment of negative order, $\mom^{(i)}_{-1/2}=\int_{\size_{i-1}}^{\size_{i}}\size^{-1/2}\ns(t,\size)d\size$, naturally appears in the system after integrating by part the evaporation term in the WBE.
-In the following, these terms and the associated instantaneous fluxes will be closed by a smooth reconstruction of the size distribution through entropy maximisation.\\
+where $k\in\{1,2,3\}$ and $-\KEvap\ns(t,\xv,\size=0)$ represents the pointwise disappearance flux, and the moment of negative order, $\mom_{-1/2}=\int_{0}^{1}\size^{-1/2}\ns(t,\size)\mathrm{d}\size$, naturally appears in the system after integrating by part the evaporation term in the Williams-Boltzmann Equation.
+In the following, the source terms will be closed by a smooth reconstruction of the size distribution through entropy maximisation.

-The use of fractional moment introduces a new mathematical framework of modeling as well as some numerical difficulties, which require a specific treatment.
-Some useful mathematical properties of the fractional moments space are discussed in Appendix \ref{appendix:fractional_moment_space}.
+The use of fractional moments introduces a new mathematical framework as well as some numerical difficulties, which require a specific treatment.
+Some useful mathematical properties of the fractional moments space are discussed in the Appendix \ref{appendix:fractional_moment_space}.
 These results will be used to design realizable numerical schemes, i.e. schemes that ensure the preservation of the moment vector in the moment space.